Belikoff80/Home_task_281122/instruction_git.md

 # **Futher is started home task action 211122**

-The task is: to describe few functions of git version control and emplement correct saving of new versions of documentation
+The task is: to describe few functions of git version control and implement correct saving of new versions of documentation

 * git commit -m - function confirmes saving and adds description of changes into the new version
-*
+* git commit -a -m - function allows to implement both comands (add+message) in one click